Scientific Name

 How to Grow and Care

-The Rafflesia is in danger of extinction as the rain forest is burned and cleared for crop production and urban growth.
+The Rafflesia is in danger of extinction as the rainforest is burned and cleared for crop production and urban growth.
 The buds are also harvested and sold because locals believe they have medicinal properties if consumed.
 The plant has never been cultivated in captivity, and it only grows on the tetrastigma vine, so its survival is seriously threatened.

 Pollination is rare because most locations contain only male flowers or female flowers.
 For pollination to occur, the fly must land on the male flower and then take the pollen to the female flower.
 If pollination occurs, the flower produces a globular, smooth-skinned fruit measuring up to 5 inches (13 cm) in diameter.
 It contains thousands of seeds.
 Birds and squirrels enjoy eating the fruit and help to spread the Rafflesia seeds through their eliminations.
-See more at Rafflesia The World's Largest Bloom.

 Origin

-It is endemic to the rainforests of Sumatra and possibly Borneo.
+Rafflesia arnoldii is endemic to the rainforests of Sumatra and possibly Borneo.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery